OffBroadway/flippydrive/_sources/installation.rst.txt

 .. admonition:: Need help?
     :class: hint

-    See the :doc:`troubleshooting` section for more tips
+    See the :doc:`troubleshooting` section for more tips.

 Step 5: Reassemble GameCube
 ```````````````````````````